bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Acquisition

-Format: `GAV` iblk ipro nblk
+Format: `GAV` iblk ipro

-Defaults: 1 1 1
+Defaults: 1 1

 Prerequisites: pulse program must currently be loaded and acquisition must be stopped.
-(RNMR only.)
+(RNMRA only.)

 Description:
 `GAV` transfers data and parameters from the averager to a processing buffer. `GAV` must be used in order to process data acquired by the spectrometer hardware.
 The averager memory may be logically partitioned into two or more blocks so that multiple FID's with different experimental parameters can be acquired at once, without the need to start and stop acquisition many times.
-Once acquisition is stopped, `GAV` transfers one or more of these blocks to the processing buffer according to the user's choice of "iblk" and "nblk".
-Since the total capacity of the averager memory is 64K complex points while that of the processing buffer is only 8K; RNMR allows each to independently partitioned, permitting transfer of the averager memory to a processing buffer in 8K or smaller segments through multiple calls to `GAV`.
+Once acquisition is stopped, `GAV` transfers one of these blocks to the processing buffer according to the user's choice of iblk and ipro.
 The number of averager blocks is displayed and set by the RNMR command `NABLK`, while the number of buffer segments is set by `DBSZA` (for the acquisition buffer) and `DBSZ` (for the processing buffers).

 `GAV` initially transfers averager data and the first 16 pulse programmer parameters (pulse, delay, loop, and flag values) from the averager hardware to RNMR's averager data buffer.
 Next, certain averager buffer parameters are initialized, as described below.
 Finally, the data and all parameters from the acquisition buffer are copied to the specified processing buffer.
 Because `GAV` transfers all the acquisition buffer parameters to a processing buffer after spectrometer data has been acquired, setting an acquisition parameter before collecting data ensures that it will be inherited by the processing buffer upon completion of the experiment.
 For example, one may ensure that data to be collected will be saved to disk with a given title by using `TITLEA` to set the acquisition buffer title before starting an experiment.
 Once this is done, `GAV` will transfer this title to the processing buffer, so no `TITLE` command need be issued before saving the experiment to disk.
 This is equivalent to entering the title using the `TITLE` command after `GAV` and before saving to disk.
 Acquisition buffer commands which may be used to set up an experiment in this way include `IDNA`, `OFFA`, `REFA`, and `TITLEA`.

-The first parameter, "iblk" specifies the first averager block to be transferred to a processing buffer, while "nblk" specifies the number of blocks to be transferred.
-If "iblk" is omitted from the command line, the transfer of averager blocks to the processing buffer will start with the first averager block.
-RNMR does not prompt for "iblk".
-Legal values for "iblk" are integers greater than or equal to one.
+The first parameter, iblk specifies the averager block to be transferred to a processing buffer.
+If iblk is omitted RNMR will not prompt for it and will transfer block 1.

-The second parameter, "ipro" specifies which processing buffer is to receive the averager parameters and data.
+The second parameter, ipro specifies which processing buffer is to receive the averager parameters and data.
 If this parameter is omitted, the averager will be transferred to processing buffer 1 (the visible processing buffer).
-RNMR will not prompt for "ipro".
-Since there are two processing buffers, the legal values for "ipro" are 1 and 2.
-If "nblk" is omitted from the command line, only averager block "iblk" will be transferred to the processing buffer.
-RNMR does not prompt for "nblk".
-Acceptable values for "nblk" are integers from 1 to the number of blocks in the acquisition buffer, inclusive.
-The latter number is displayed and set by the command `DBSZA`.
+RNMR will not prompt for ipro.

 Before transferring data, RNMR checks that the size of each averager block (as displayed and set by `DBSZA`) does not exceed the size of each block in the averager data buffer (as displayed and set by `SIZE`).
-If "iblk" and "nblk" are chosen so that the averager blocks requested exceed the number of blocks declared by `NABLK`, RNMR will abort the transfer and display an error message:

-    (XAVDB ) BLOCK OUT OF BOUNDS

-For example, if the averager is partitioned into 4 blocks (`NABLK 4`), the command:

-    GAV 2 1 4

-will give an error since the transfer begins at block 2 and there is no averager block 5.
-Note that even in this situation RNMR transfers as many averager memory blocks to the acquisition buffer as possible, updating the acquisition buffer parameters.
-However, data and parameters will not be transferred from the acquisition to the processing buffer if this error is detected.

 Each time `GAV` is used, the destination buffer parameters are initialized with constant and linear phase factors (phi0 and phi1) equal to 0.0 and with buffer scale factor 1.0.
 In addition, the following parameters are initialized for the